Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 What Are the Economics of the Tesla Powerwall 2?

 The Tesla Powerwall 2 is one of the best deals in solar at the moment.
 The cost per kilowatt hour is lower than any other solar battery in its class.
 However, it has a significant upfront cost.
-It’s $10,400 for the Powerwall and $1,700 for the Gateway (It’s an additional, compulsory piece of equipment that is essentially the brains of the Powerwall.
-It tells the battery when to charge and discharge.
+It’s $10,400 for the Powerwall and $1,700 for the Gateway (It’s an additional, compulsory piece of equipment that helps monitor the power coming and going from the panels, the battery, the home, and the grid.
 The cost of it is often included in the pricing for the Powerwall 2).
 Add them up for a total of $12,100

 Installation needs to be considered when assessing the upfront cost of the Powerwall 2.
 If you’ve done any shopping around or research regarding solar batteries, you’ve noticed how much the cost of installation varies from company to company.